Identification of vaccine effects when exposure status is unknown: Causal Parameters

 A principal stratum effect (PSE) \cite{robins1986new,frangakis2002principal} compares counterfactual outcomes among individuals with the same counterfactual exposure status.
-We can define a particular PSE among those individuals who would be exposed to the infectious agent regardless of treatment assignment,
+We can define a particular PSE among those individuals who would be exposed to the infectious agent, at least once, regardless of treatment assignment,

-Unlike \eqref{eq: naive contrast}, the PSE \eqref{eq: ps effect} is a contrast of counterfactual outcomes in the same (sub)population of individuals, and it is therefore a causal effect.\footnote{Provided that the conditioning set $E^{a=0}=E^{a=1}=1$ exists, that is, $P(E^{a=0}=E^{a=1}=1) > 0$. } However, the conditioning set in \eqref{eq: ps effect} is defined by exposures in the same individual under two different treatments and, without further assumptions, it is impossible to observe the individuals in this subpopulation \cite{robins1986new}, even when $E$ is measured.
-Thus, the PSE is defined in an unknown subpopulation, and the practical relevance of the PSE has been seriously questioned \cite{ robins2007principal, joffe2011principal, dawid2012imagine,vanderweele2011principal}.
-In the next subsection, we will motivate an additional assumption, which ensures that the PSE is equivalent to another conditional estimand that can be identified and that arguably has subject-matter interest.
+Unlike \eqref{eq: naive contrast}, the PSE \eqref{eq: ps effect} is a contrast of counterfactual outcomes in the same (sub)population of individuals, and it is therefore a causal effect.
+However, the conditioning set in \eqref{eq: ps effect} is defined by exposures in the same individual under two different treatments and, without further assumptions, it is impossible to observe the individuals in this subpopulation \cite{robins1986new}, even when $E$ is measured.
+Thus, the PSE is defined in an unknown subpopulation that is unobservable even in principle, and the practical relevance of the PSE has been seriously questioned \cite{ robins2007principal, joffe2011principal, dawid2012imagine,vanderweele2011principal}.